WalletWasabi/WasabiDoc/docs/why-wasabi/NetworkLevelPrivacy.md

 ---

-Bitcoin is a peer to peer network of full nodes, who define, verify and enforce the Nakamoto consensus rules.
+Bitcoin is a peer to peer network of full nodes which define, verify, and enforce the Nakamoto consensus rules.
 There is a lot of communication between them and metadata can be used to de-anonymize Bitcoin users.

 ## Problem

-_**Clear net light clients**_
+_**Clearnet light clients**_

-When the communication to the network is unencrypted over clear net, then there is a easy correlation of the Bitcoin transactions to the IP address of the peer who sent it.
+When the communication to the network is unencrypted over clearnet, then there is an easy correlation of the Bitcoin transactions to the IP address of the peer who sent it.
-The IP address can be used to even find out about the physical location of the user!
+The IP address can even be used to find the physical location of the user!

-A Bitcoin full node broadcasts not just the transaction of its user, but also it gossips all the other transactions it has received from its peers.
+A Bitcoin full node broadcasts not just the transaction of its user, but it also gossips all of the other transactions that it has received from its peers.
 Thus it is very difficult to find out which transactions are sent from which full node.
 However, when a node or wallet does not gossip all transactions, but only the transactions of the user, then it is easier to find out which node has sent that specific transaction.